-Conditions including nerve issues often cause muscle waste and weakness.
-These conditions include-
+Conditions, including nerve issues, often cause muscle waste and weakness.
+These conditions include the following-

 - Multiple sclerosis – damaged nerves in the brain and spinal cord, causing sudden paralysis

-- Parkinson’s disease – a progressive disorder with uncontrollable tremor and stiffness in the muscle
+- Parkinson’s disease – a progressive disorder with uncontrollable tremors and stiffness in the muscle

-If your muscles get partially or entirely paralyzed, they lose the strength that leads to muscles waste.
-Some cerebrovascular diseases can cause this condition that includes-
+If your muscles get partially or entirely paralyzed, they lose strength, leading to muscle waste.
+Some cerebrovascular diseases can cause this condition, including-

 - Brain hemorrhage